kkaarel/monitoring_datafactory/readme.md

-# Reading messages from Azure log analytics workspaxe and sending message to MS Teams
+# Reading messages from Azure log analytics workspace and sending message to MS Teams

 Monitoring failed Azure data factory pipelines.
 There is a query that runs every hour once and see if there are any failed pipline, this can be configured by changing the reccuring information.